Ole Christian Lind

 • Environmental Chemistry Section

-About 117 papers within the field of radioecology and environmental chemistry of which 76 articles are in international peer review journals.
-Contributions have also been made to several reports and books including a chapter on environmental chemistry of plutonium in the new Plutonium Handbook (2. edition).
+Ole Chrisitan Lind has 84 peer reviewed papers within the field of radioecology and environmental chemistry.
+Contributions have also been made to several reports and books including a chapter on environmental chemistry of plutonium in the Plutonium Handbook (2. edition).
 Main expertise is speciation (i.e. determination of physico-chemical forms) and source identification of radionuclides and trace elements using advanced techniques (e.g. electron microscopy, synchrotron radiation based micro- and nano-focused x-ray techniques, accelerator mass spectrometry) with emphasis on characterisation of environmental particles including plastic and radioactive particles in the nanometer-micrometer range.
 He is also focusing on environmental impact and risk assessments involving environmental transport and ecosystem transfer modelling as well as biological responses including from multiple stressor exposures.
-Research Director, CERAD CoE; Deputy Head of Section of Environmental Chemistry, MINA; Manager of the FIGARO gamma-UV irradiation facility, NMBU; Deputy Chair of Faculty Research Committee, MINA, NMBU; Member of Advisory Board, Norwegian Nuclear Decommissioning (NND); Member of AMAP expert group on sources of radioactivity in the Arctic; Norwegian expert to IAEA CRP on Transfer of radionuclides in semi-arid and arid environments and Nuclear Forensics International Technical Working Group (ITWG); Board member, NorScatt, Norwegian organisation for users of synchrotron and neutron radiation infrastructures.
+Chair of Research Theme 5 (Environmental Radiochemistry), Norwegian Nuclear Research Centre (NNRC); Manager of the FIGARO gamma-UV irradiation facility, NMBU; Deputy Chair of Faculty Research Committee, MINA, NMBU; Former member of Advisory Board, Norwegian Nuclear Decommissioning (NND); Member of AMAP expert group on sources of radioactivity in the Arctic; Norwegian expert to IAEA CRP on Transfer of radionuclides in semi-arid and arid environments and Nuclear Forensics International Technical Working Group (ITWG); Former board member, NorScatt, Norwegian organisation for users of synchrotron and neutron radiation infrastructures.